 The blockchain technology has grabbed the attention of industry player across different field due to its ability to securely store transactions records and maintain transparency simultaneously.
 According to reports, Mexican authorities are secretly working on a project to track public contracts using the blockchain technology.

 While speaking during a tech conference in Jalisco, Yolanda Martinez – Mexico’s national digital strategy coordinator talked about Blockchain HACKMX project.
-She said that the project has been initiated in September last year by a team of university graduates whose design won the contest for the use of blockchain technology in improving public services.
+She said that a team of university graduates initiated the project in September last year after their design won the contest to use blockchain technology to improve public services.

 In a tweet, Martinez wrote: “With blockchain applied to public contracts we’ll be able to know whether a company that provides services to the government is trustworthy.”

-This will certainly help Mexico which has been recently embroiled in multiple issues of public contract corruption.
+This will certainly help Mexico, which recently faced multiple issues of public contract corruption.

 A presentation of the Blockchain HACKMX is available on the UN website which suggests that computers participating in this blockchain network could run by a mix of private companies, universities, government offices and civil society groups.